ananya20-s/ananya20-s/README.md

 ## Ananya Sathyanarayana
 #### Aspiring Data Scientist | AI/ML Enthusiast
- - Aspiring Data Scientist with 10+ years of experience in software development
+ - Seasoned software engineer with 10+ years of experience in software development transitioning into Data Science
- - Currently pursuing Post Graduate Program in Artificial Intelligence and Machine Learning from Great Lakes Executive Learning with GPA 4.21/4.33
+ - Currently pursuing Post Graduate Program in Artificial Intelligence and Machine Learning from University of Texas at Austin with GPA 4.21/4.33
  - Graduate with B.E. in Computer Science
+ - Experience in collaborating with global teams
+ - Curious learner, Self-starter

 **TECHNICAL SKILLS**